snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 ### Quick Start

-The [Ruby](https://github.com/snowplow/snowplow-ruby-tracker) and [JavaScript](https://github.com/snowplow/snowplow-javascript-tracker) trackers are configured to use [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) as event collector.
+The [Ruby](https://github.com/snowplow/snowplow-ruby-tracker) and [JavaScript](https://github.com/snowplow/snowplow-javascript-tracker) trackers are configured to use [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) as the event collector.
 The Micro config files are included in the `snowplow-micro` folder.

 Start Micro: